Homemade Orange Cranberry Sauce

 Ingredients

-- 12 ounce cranberries fresh or frozen
+- 12 ounce cranberries, fresh or frozen

-- 1/4 cup white sugar
+- 1/4 cup white granulated sugar, plus more as needed

-- 1/4 cup brown sugar
+- 1/4 cup light brown sugar

 - juice and zest of 1 orange

-- 1 knob of ginger grated
+- 1 knob of ginger, grated

-- 1/2 cup water adjust with more depending on preferred consistency
+- 1/2 cup water, adjust with more depending on preferred consistency

 - pinch of salt